erikvorhes/Useless-JS/README.md

 This is a collection of scripts that don't really do anything useful.

-I've created a sample script file to get us started.
+I've created a couple script files to get us started.
 Please add your own!

 This is licensed under the [WTFPL][].
 Have fun.